 There are many ways to classify and categorise pharmaceutical products.
 Anatomical therapeutic classification (ATC), which is developed and used by the European Pharmaceutical Marketing Research Association, and also by the World Health Organization, is normally recognised as the standard classification for the purpose of defining the relevant product market in China's merger filing for human pharmaceutical products.
 ATC classifies pharmaceutical products down to five levels according to the effect of the active material on a human organ or system.
 The third level of ATC classification (ATC-3) allows medicines to be grouped in terms of their therapeutic indications and by MOFCOM, and therefore be used as an operational market definition.
 In the public decision issued on 29 September 2009 granting the conditional approval of Pfizer's acquisition of Wyeth (Pfizer/Wyeth case), MOFCOM acknowledged the market classification of ATC-3 to appropriate when defining relevant markets in the human pharmaceutical sector.

 In addition, in the public decision issued by MOFCOM on 8 August 2013 in the conditional approval of Baxter's acquisition of Gambro (Baxter/Gambro case), MOFCOM determined that the relevant markets were composed of CRRT monitors, CRRT dialysers, CRRT blood lines and blood line dialysers.
 In the public decision issued by MOFCOM on 30 December 2016 in providing for the conditional approval of Abbott's acquisition of St. Jude (Abbott/St. Jude case), MOFCOM determined that the relevant market was small hole vessel closure devices.
+In the public decision issued by MOFCOM on 27 December 2017 in providing for the conditional approval of merger of Becton, Dickinson and Company and C R Bard, Inc (BD/Bard case), MOFCOM determined that the relevant market was core needle biopsy devices.

 Other than the above, considering the characteristics of the Chinese pharmaceutical industry, factors such as strong patient dependency on certain drugs, drug dosage forms and concern for safety from switching from one drug to the other drug may be relevant in defining a pharmaceutical product market.

 Geographic markets in the pharmaceutical sector are defined in two different ways, based on MOFCOM's past decisions.
 MOFCOM usually considers the national regulatory restrictions on production, importation, registration, pricing, distribution and supply to assess whether the parties' proposed geographic market is appropriate in a specific case.
 In the Pfizer/Wyeth case and Abbott/St. Jude case, the geographic market was deemed as nationwide.
-Meanwhile, in the Baxter/Gambro case, MOFCOM eventually assessed the market situations in both China and in a worldwide market.
+Meanwhile, in the Baxter/Gambro case, MOFCOM eventually assessed the market situations in both China and a worldwide market.

 IV Factors to be considered in MOFCOM’s substantive review of a merger in pharmaceutical sector